dillonthecoder/dogecoin-price-notifications/README.md

 This is a great project if you want to learn more about APIs and how they work, want to practice a bit with Python, or if you just really like cryptocurrencies like I do.
-Hope you all enjoy and have fun with it!
+Hope you all enjoy and have fun!